MattiaFratello/La-ricerca-della-felicit-come-sarebbe-andata-se-Will-Smith-fosse-stato-un-data-scientist/README.md

 We used Python and Tableau for the creation of the Visualizations.
 The datasets used were extracted whith API or Web Scraping.

+@@@ For looking at the project you have to download the entire folder "progetto finito" and then open the html on your computer @@@